 Animation and Motion Graphics Storyboard Examples

-Animation and motion graphics are a particularly challenging area of storyboarding.
+Animation and motion graphics are particularly challenging areas of storyboarding.
 Everything must be meticulously outlined and clearly presented.
 Here’s a closer look:

 Samurai Jack Storyboard

 This storyboard from Samurai Jack captures the pastel tone of this show, then introduces movement and dynamism in the final frame.
 This shot-for-shot storyboard will give your animators a clear idea of their requirements.

 This storyboard from Despicable Me shows the cute minions in action.
 The animators are given an extra hand with the inclusion of an arrow in the eighth frame that indicates the way the camera is supposed to travel.
 Splashes of purple are also added to provide some additional detail.

 Disney Dumbo Storyboard